Entanglement asymmetry in the Hayden-Preskill protocol: Introduction

-The black hole information paradox, first raised by Stephen Hawking\cite{Hawking:1975vcx, Hawking:1976ra}, poses a significant challenge to our understanding of fundamental physics.
-Hawking's work suggested that black holes emit radiation (known as Hawking radiation) and eventually evaporate, leading to the loss of information about the matter that initially fell into the black hole.
-This contradicts the principles of quantum mechanics, which assert that information should be conserved.
-For a recent review, see \cite{Harlow:2014yka, Almheiri:2020cfm}.
+The black hole information paradox, first raised by Stephen Hawking \cite{Hawking:1975vcx, Hawking:1976ra}, poses a significant challenge to our understanding of fundamental physics.
+Hawking's work suggests that black holes emit radiation (known as Hawking radiation) and eventually evaporate, leading to the loss of information about the matter that initially fell into the black hole.
+This appears to contradict the principles of quantum mechanics, which assert that information should be conserved.
+For recent reviews, see \cite{Harlow:2014yka, Almheiri:2020cfm}.

-Don Page first suggested that the time evolution of a black hole on a sufficiently long period (longer than the scrambling time) can be described by a Haar random unitary \cite{Page:1993df, Page:1993wv}.
+Don Page first suggested that the time evolution of a black hole over a sufficiently long period (longer than the scrambling time) can be described by a Haar-random unitary \cite{Page:1993df, Page:1993wv}.
 Page's calculations showed that the entropy of the Hawking radiation initially increases, reaches a maximum at the so-called Page time, and then decreases as the black hole continues to evaporate.
 This behavior is crucial because it implies that information is not lost but is instead encoded in the Hawking radiation.

 One of the most notable contributions by Don Page is the concept of Page time.
 Page time refers to the point during the black hole evaporation process when the black hole has emitted half of its initial entropy in the form of Hawking radiation.
 Before this point, the radiation is highly mixed and contains little information about the initial state of the black hole.
 After this point, the radiation starts to carry more information about the initial state, making it possible to reconstruct the original information.